marciska/pba-marciska/task2/README.md

 ## Setting Up

-Pleae take a look at the following document for environment setup, creating branch, and making a pull request.
+Please take a look at the following document for environment setup, creating branch, and making a pull request.

 [How to Submit the Assignment](../doc/submit.md)